chromice/ae/README.md

 You can assign an instance of any class extending `\ae\form\DataField` or `\ae\form\FileField` classes to a form.
 Once field is assigned, the form will use either `$_POST` or `$_FILES` array as its data source, depending on which parent class the object is related to.

 Field objects have methods that you can use to set their validation constraints.
 Most of those constraints have/behave similar to their HTML5 counterparts.
-See [Constraints](#validation-constraints) section for more info.
+See [Constraints](#validation-constraints) section for more information.

 #### Basic field types

-Form library supports most kinds of `<input>`, `<select>`, or `<textarea>` fields.
+Form library supports most kinds of `<input>`, `<select>`, or `<textarea>` fields out of the box.
 All field factory functions accept a field label as the first argument, and (optionally) a default value(s) as the second argument:

 > You can specify default values when creating both form and field objects.
 However, default values of the form always override default values of its fields.